-Our medical plan provides comprehensive prescription coverage, administered by Express Scripts.
+Our medical plan provides comprehensive prescription coverage, administered by Express Scripts and ArchimedesRx.
 By choosing in-network pharmacies and generic medications, you’ll keep more dollars in your pocket.

 Show your OhioHealthy ID Card at the pharmacy to make sure you receive any discounts, and that the prescription cost counts toward your deductible and out-of-pocket maximum.

 Visit Express-Scripts.com to see whether a medication is covered, find the Formulary/Prescription Drug List (updated quarterly), research prices, and locate an in-network pharmacy.
 You'll need to register at Express-Scripts.com to manage your account online.

 Good to know